 Give your child the best tools to grow into a confident, calm, resilient eater!

-If your child had anxiety about getting on a plane, you would recognize that going to the airport and getting on a plane will create anxiety for your child.
-With an eating disorder, meals will create anxiety.
+If your child had anxiety about getting on a plane, you would know that going to the airport and getting on a plane will create anxiety for your child.
+With an eating disorder, every meal can create anxiety.
+The more you expect it to show up, the better you can prepare yourself for it.
+Remember that your goal is to handle, not accommodate, your child’s food anxiety.

 And, most importantly, take care of yourself and get the care you deserve.
 Feeding a child with an eating disorder and anxiety is taxing.
-We can help our kids so much, but we have to make sure we’re getting help for ourselves, too.
+We can help our kids so much, but we have to make sure weโre getting help for ourselves, too.

 See Our Parent’s Guide To Eating & Feeding A Child With An Eating Disorder